zammad/zammad-admin-documentation/manage-users.rst

 .. image:: images/manage/Zammad_Helpdesk_-_Users-7.jpg

+.. csv-table:: Understanding Permissions
+   :header: "Permission", "Description"
+   :widths: 10, 20

+   "READ", "Read only access to the tickets and entries of this group."
+   "CREATE", "Right to create tickets or entries in this group."
+   "CHANGE", "Right to change the attributes of tickets or entries or areas that belong to this group."
+   "OVERVIEW", "Right to see tickets in the overviews.
+A view of the ticket details is not possible."
+   "FULL", "Right to create, read, change and see tickets in the overviews."

+.. hint:: | **I can't assign an agent as Owner?!**
+  | To assign an agent as Ticket-Owner, the agent needs **FULL** rights on the group, other wise this is not possible.

 If a user gets no rights to one group, the system does not display a ticket or ticket notification to the user.
 This group, for which he has no rights, is also not displayed in the group selection.